Chimney Leak Assessment and Repair

 Mortar joints often have holes that water will seep into and get directed all the way inside the home.
 It is good to know when the last time you got your bricks waterproofed was.

-If you recently switched from a wood to gas burning fireplace, make sure you also install a chimney liner.
-Without one, moisture can build up on the inside of the chimney.
+A switch from a wood to gas burning fireplace can also cause leaks unless you also install a chimney liner.
+The different types of chimneys have their own systems and mechanisms for insulation.
+Without a chimney liner, moisture can build up on the inside walls of a chimney with a gas fireplace.

 If able, you can perform a test to try to pinpoint the leak.
 Always have someone with you to assist you in the process and to ensure one another’s safety.